Fact Sheet Article View

 U.S. Army Corps of Engineers, New York District

-STATUS: A feasibility report was completed in February 1995.
-The Preconstruction Engineering, and Design (PED) phase was completed in September 1997.
+AUTHORIZATION: The feasibility study was conducted pursuant to a resolution by the Committee on Public Works and Transportation of the U.S. House of Representatives adopted October 1, 1986.
+Project construction was authorized by the Water Resources Development Act of 1996.
+A feasibility report was completed February 1995, Preconstruction Engineering, and Design (PED) phase was completed September 1997.
 A Limited Reevaluation Report (LRR) and Environmental Assessment (EA) were initiated in 2005 to reanalyze the project with new data and confirm previous assumptions of the 1995 authorized plan.
-In 2006, local interests withdrew support from the project until 2010, upon which the LRR/EA process was re-started at the request of the NYSDEC.
-In December 2012, after Hurricane Sandy, local interests agreed with moving the project forward, with each local sponsor passing resolutions to support completion of the Hurricane Sandy LRR and authorized entrance into Project Partnership Agreements with acknowledgement of the responsibility to provide real estate requirements, operations & maintenance and public access.
-The draft EA and LRR were made available for public comment February 2014 and the report was finalized in August 2015.
+In 2006, local interests withdrew support from the project, until 2010, upon which the LRR/EA process was re-started at the request of the State of New York.
+In December 2012 after Hurricane Sandy, local interests agreed with moving the project forward, with each local sponsor passing resolutions to support completion of the Hurricane Sandy LRR and authorized entrance into Project Partnership Agreements with acknowledgement of the responsibility to provide real estate, complete all operations & maintenance, and continue public access.
+The Draft EA & LRR were made available for public review/comment February 2014, and the report was finalized August 2015.

-A Project Partnership Agreement for project construction was executed 9 February 2016 between the U.S. Army Corps of Engineers and State of New York.
-New York State Department of Environmental Conservation (NYSDEC) is the Non-Federal Sponsor, with the City of Long Beach, Nassau County, and the Town of Hempstead as local sponsors.
+STATUS: A Project Partnership Agreement for project construction was executed 9 February 2016 between the U.S. Army Corps of Engineers and State of New York.
+The New York State Department of Environmental Conservation (NYSDEC) is the Non-Federal Sponsor, with the City of Long Beach, Nassau County, and the Town of Hempstead as the local sponsors.

-Project construction was initiated in April 2016 (groin work) and July 2018 (sand placement), and was completed December 2018 (groin work) and March 2020 (sand placement, including plantings, walkover/crossover structures).
-The project was officially turned over to the State of New York in August 2020 for operation and maintenance.
+The project’s initial construction cost was authorized under Public Law 113-2 at 100% Federal cost.
+Project construction was initiated April 2016 (groin work) and July 2018 (sand placement) and completed December 2018 (groin work) and March 2020 (sand placement, including plantings, walkover/crossover structures).
+The project was officially turned over to the State of New York August 2020 for operation and maintenance.

-The need for any future sand renourishments will be determined thru yearly assessments of the project's existing conditions, and all nourishment efforts will be cost-shared 65% Federal, 35% State of New York.
-Please see the Long Beach webpage for additional details.
+The need for future sand renourishments are determined thru yearly assessments of the project's existing conditions, and any renourishment efforts will be cost-shared at 65% Federal, 35% State of New York, subject to available funding.

 CONTACTS: